Molina HR, Carlson slam lead Cards over Marlins 7-0 & sweep

 St. Louis had advanced just one runner to scoring position before the seventh.

 Molina homered for a 2-0 lead in the seventh and drove in the go-ahead run in each game of the series.
-Matt Carpenter had drawn a out-two walk, ending a string of 10 batters retired by Lopez.
+Matt Carpenter had drawn a out-two walk, ending a string of 10 batters retired by López.

+“Yadi got the big blow and the guys continued to fight,” Cardinals manager Mike Shildt said.
+“López was good.
+They threw some good pitching at us.”

 Carlson connected against Zach Pop in the ninth, homering for the second consecutive game.
 He has three hits this season, and all are home runs.